lucylow/Starfish/README.md

 ### Conclusion &#x1F49C;

 The goal of Ocean is to unlock massive troves of data for consumption by AI in an equitabe and secure manner.
 Starfish Decentralized Data Marketplace on Ocean Protocol is done by asset tokenization on the blockchain.
 The power is redistributed by liberating siloed data and opening it up to data scientists and AI researchers.
-This will help engage the community, leverage data, and revolutionize the world.
+This will help engage the community, leverage data, and revolutionize the world. **Join the Ocean ecosystem building the future of distributed, decentralized, and permissionless technologies with Starfish Data Marketplace.**

 ---